openshift/enhancements/enhancements/installer/image-based-installer.md

 * Generated keys and certs (compatible the generated admin kubeconfig)
 * Static networking config

-The site specific configuration data will be generated according to information provided in the install-config.yaml and the manifests provided in the installation directory as input.
+The site specific configuration data will be generated according to information provided in the `install-config.yaml` and the manifests provided in the installation directory as input.
 To complete the installation at the edge site:
-The cluster configuration for the edge location can be delivered by copying the config iso content onto the node and placing it under /opt/openshift/cluster-configuration/ The cluster configuration can also b delivered using an attached ISO, a systemd service running on the host pre-installed Image-based Installer will mount that ISO (identified by known label) and copy the cluster configuration to /opt/openshift/cluster-configuration/
+- the cluster configuration for the edge location can be delivered by copying the config ISO content onto the node and placing it under `/opt/openshift/cluster-configuration/`.
+- the cluster configuration can also be delivered using an attached ISO, a systemd service running on the host pre-installed Image-based Installer will mount that ISO (identified by a known label) and copy the cluster configuration to `/opt/openshift/cluster-configuration/`.
-The cluster configuration data on the disk will be used to configure the cluster and allow OCP to start successfully.
+- the cluster configuration data on the disk will be used to configure the cluster and allow OCP to start successfully.

 ### Workflow Description